 A product launch event is a type of experiential marketing that goes beyond traditional commercials or brochures.
 You are quite literally introducing your product to consumers, investors, and influencers.
 They should feel celebratory and enthusiastic, while succinctly conveying the brand’s message.
 In a nutshell, there are two modes of product launch events:

-That said, these are nothing to sneeze at, and there are great benefits for going this route as well.
+Virtual product launches also have great benefits.
 Your budget will go much farther, but the main perk is an extended reach.
 You’re not beholden to localized geography in terms of finding your audience for your launch event.
 There’s plenty of opportunities to get creative, and in a post-pandemic landscape, society is completely acclimated to the world of virtual or hybrid events.
 It is not seen as a “less than” option, as it might have been three years ago.

 According to a study by Statista, a global business data platform, 91% of consumers “have more positive feelings about brands after attending events and experiences” and 85% are “likely to purchase after participating in events and experiences.”
 So product launch events aren’t just a chance for a celebratory party but an integral and targeted aspect of the product’s marketing that ultimately leads to increased revenue.
 Product launch events have measurable ROI, so should be taken seriously from an event planning and marketing perspective.

 In actuality, the approach to a product launch plan is not much different than one you might create for any other event, albeit it with some tweaks:

 Probably the biggest thing to keep in mind overall with product launch events is that you don’t want it to overshadow the product you’re launching.
 If there’s too much going on, the product you are supposed to be highlighting can ironically become an afterthought in the eye of the attendee.
 Sometimes less really is more, so keep that focus on the product itself.
 Simplicity is not the enemy.